xbeat/Machine-Learning/README.md

 Introduction to ETL, ELT, and EtLT

 Data integration processes are crucial for modern businesses.
 ETL (Extract, Transform, Load), ELT (Extract, Load, Transform), and EtLT (Extract, small transform, Load, and Transform) are three approaches to handling data integration.
 Each has its strengths and use cases, which we'll explore in this presentation using Python examples.

+## Confidence and Prediction Intervals in Data Science

+Understanding Confidence and Prediction Intervals

+Confidence and prediction intervals are statistical tools used to quantify uncertainty in estimates and predictions.
+They provide a range of values that are likely to contain the true population parameter or a future observation, respectively.
+These intervals are crucial for making informed decisions based on statistical models.

 ## Differential Geometry Visualizations with Python